 Careers

 The careers programme is mapped against the Gatsby benchmarks and leadership is CDI L6 qualified.
-SEND students follow the same opportunities as their peers with adjustments as necessary, they are supported through the use of advocacies, visits and as many follow up interviews as is needed.
+SEND students follow the same opportunities as their peers with adjustments as necessary, they are supported using advocacies, visits and as many follow up interviews as is needed.
 We pride ourselves in our 100% positive destinations achievement.
-Our post-18 destinations include successful medicine candidates and places at the very best universities including two students taking up offers from the prestigious world class Cambridge this summer.
+All Year 11 students are provided with the opportunity to speak with our trained careers advisor on a minimum of two occasions throughout the year to discuss next steps and to support students with impartial advice.
+Year 12 and 13 students are also provided with this guidance in order to support their next steps, whether this be into the world of work, university life or the world of apprenticeships.

 Year 10 students continue to update their competencies and interactions on Unifrog to add to their individual targeted programmes.
 They continue to build on their interests and choices by identifying pathways and opportunities, they consider the debate regarding university and apprenticeships.
 Learning leaders will continue to inspire students to continue studying their subject area.